ccloc

 Type: string

 Filter applied to the data before AIC analysis.
-Filtering starts at procMargin.
+Filtering starts at procMargin allowing to compensate for all filter artefacts.

 This parameter also accepts a list of filters separated by semicolon.
 In this case multiple AIC runs will be performed and the result with the highest SNR value will be used further.